clangen/musikcube/README.md

 # musikcube

-a cross-platform audio engine and player written in c++.
+a cross-platform audio engine, library, player and server written in c++.

 # musikbox